New York Habitat Blog - Home

 The enduring legacy of French colonialism is omnipresent around the world, heard in the dialects spoken in New Orleans and witnessed in the colonial architecture of Casablanca.
 North Africa in particular traces much of its modern culture and society on a melange of traditional roots along with an infusion of all things French.
 Often overlooked however is the reciprocity of the French-African relationship.

 Modern France is full of North African influence, from the Moroccan and Algerian restaurants that dot the city to the popular French-language manipulations originated north of the Sahara.
-Visitors to the French capital surely won’t have a hard time recognizing the remnants of a disputed colonial past.
+Visitors to Paris surely won’t have a hard time recognizing the remnants of a disputed colonial past.
 Those wishing to dig beyond the surface of the evolving history will find many questions answered at the Arab Institute’s Bonaparte and Egypt exhibition, running until the end of March.
 While sifting through the complexities of history can be hard work, finding a New York Habitat accommodation couldn’t be any easier.

-The Arab Institute is one of Paris’ finest modern exhibition spaces and frequently focuses themes on the interactions between East and West.
+Located in the lovely 5th arrondissement, the Arab Institute is one of Paris’ finest modern exhibition spaces and frequently focuses themes on the interactions between East and West.
 This winter’s Bonaparte and Egypt exhibit features some 400 documents and artifacts illuminating the ways in which France and Egypt have, and continue to, influence each other.
 Highlights of the exhibit include artifacts revolving around the deciphering of the Rosetta stone and the conception of the Suez Canal.
 Other topics covered include Bonaparte’s Egypt expedition, the origins of Egyptology, the French public’s fascination with Egypt, the history as seen through the eyes of its contemporary artists and the movement for Egyptian identity following France’s departure.

-Unfortunately New York Habitat can’t offer accommodations with views of the Egyptian Pyramids, they do however rent apartments with impressive views of Eiffel’s architectural masterpiece.
+Unfortunately New York Habitat can’t offer accommodations with views of the Egyptian Pyramids, they do however rent 5th arrondissement apartments with impressive views of Eiffel’s architectural masterpiece.
 Below are a few highlighted accommodations fit for a pharaoh:

 -This 1-bedroom duplex rental apartment in Saint Germain des Pres (PA-3049) sits on the 4th floor of a 17th century building.
 The flat’s open concept is framed by exposed wood beams in both the bedroom and living area.